 How to Support Your Mental Health During a Weight-Loss Journey

-Let me be the first to admit that the pressure to fit into the media’s standards of beauty can often outweigh any logic to support my mental health.
+Let me be the first to admit that the pressure to fit into society’s beauty standards can often outweigh any logic to support my mental health.
 While weight loss can go together with newfound confidence and happiness, the journey to reclaim your health is not easy.
 And without a proper mindset, the desire to look a certain way can lead to obsessive thoughts, over-exercising, and eating disorders.

 I am not a mental health professional or fitness fanatic.
 But since starting my own diet and exercise routine, I have learned a thing or two about how to stay motivated and happy.